For rent: the penthouse atop Smith Tower

 At $17,000, the apartment would rent for nearly eight times the downtown average.
 Rents downtown fell about 13% last year as the pandemic emptied office buildings and shuttered restaurants and theaters.
 The average asking price for downtown apartments of all sizes was $2,175 last year, according to CoStar.

-From inside the penthouse, windows offer glimpses of downtown, Mt.
-Rainier and ferries gliding on Elliott Bay.
+From inside the penthouse, windows offer glimpses of downtown, Mount Rainier and ferries gliding on Elliott Bay.

 “Your views to the outside are pretty much determined by the architecture of the pyramidal tower,” said Castanes.
 “Each view was like a snapshot in itself.”